openvinotoolkit/openvino/docs/dev/pypi_publish/pypi-openvino-rt.md

 Copyright © 2018-2024 Intel Corporation
 > **LEGAL NOTICE**: Your use of this software and any required dependent software (the “Software Package”) is subject to the terms and conditions of the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html) for the Software Package, which may also include notices, disclaimers, or license terms for third party or open source software included in or with the Software Package, and your use indicates your acceptance of all such terms.
 Please refer to the “third-party-programs.txt” or other similarly-named text file included with the Software Package for additional details.

 >Intel is committed to the respect of human rights and avoiding complicity in human rights abuses, a policy reflected in the [Intel Global Human Rights Principles](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html).
 Accordingly, by accessing the Intel material on this platform you agree that you will not use the material in a product or application that causes or contributes to a violation of an internationally recognized human right.

+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.